pocon/Computer-Club/2013/Week-1.md

 - The Linux kernel was first written back in the 1990s by a cool kid from Scandinavia (Linus Torvalds)
 - This was combined with the GNU project, which had been going since the 1980s, to make a usable GNU/Linux operating system
-- A bit of stuff relating to today's discussions about Unix, Mac and Linux, and how they're all related
+- A bit of stuff relating to the club's discussions about Unix, Mac and Linux, and how they're all related:
 - First, see the Wikipedia article on Unix.
-As was shown today it has a very nice graphic showing how everything is related.
+As was shown in the club it has a very nice graphic showing how everything is related.
 - Linux is an open-source REWRITE of Unix.
 It tries to provide a Unix-compatible system that is distinctly Unix-flavoured, but does not contain any actual Unix code.
 Mac OSX is something that has direct descent from the original Unix.

 ## How is Linux important today? ##